Battle of Shen-Liao: Background

 After taking the city of Xicheng from his last Jurchen rivals, the Yihe clan, Nurhaci and his advisers started planning the conquest of Shenyang to make it the new capital of Later Jin.
 In preparation for the coming battles Nurhaci began heavily courting nearby Mongol tribes, whose chieftains, and even Ming officers, defected to his banner.
-Defectors were rewarded with lands, titles, farms, slaves, livestock, and cash according to their ranks and contribution to the war effort.
-Nurhaci emphasized towards the Mongols especially that the Ming were their common foe, and that the Jurchens and Mongols shared a similar Central Asian origin.
+Defectors were rewarded with lands, titles, farms, slaves, livestock, and cash according to their ranks and contributions to the war effort.
+Nurhaci emphasized the Mongols especially that the Ming were their common foe, and that the Jurchens and Mongols shared a similar Central Asian origin.
 The rest of 1619 was spent sealing alliances with ritual feasts, even as Jin lands were suffering from famine.
 Nurhaci's overtures were not met with success everywhere, and Ligdan Khan killed Jin's envoys.
 Some Mongol tribes turned to the Ming.

 The Ming court appointed Xiong Tingbi as Military Affairs Commissioner of Liaodong.
 Xiong's strategy was to further strengthen Ming defenses and to soothe the worries of the people.
 His rationale was that so long as the people of Liao understood their importance as protected subjects of Ming, they would refrain from joining the Jin.
 Xiong emphasized the need for Ming subjects to feel valued if they were to contribute to the war effort.
 One of his first actions after taking office was to immediately punish deserters.
 A pair of Ming commanders along with Li Ruzhen, who had fled from the Battle of Tieling, were captured and executed.

 Xiong estimated that Nurhaci had around 100,000 troops at his command while there were nominally 180,000 Ming soldiers in the Liaodong region.
 However, from his personal inspections, Xiong deduced that only 90,000 troops were available in Liaodong, and of those a great portion were unfit for service.
 To fund the rejuvenation of the northeastern military command, Xiong requested a disbursement of 1.2 million taels from the Ministry of Revenue.
 The Ministry promised 400,000 taels and delivered only 100,000.
 After much badgering and condemnation by Xiong, the Minister of War suggested that it might be possible to dip into funds usually allocated to local regions, as well as raise contributions from the noble houses, aboriginal chieftains, and regular bureaucrats.
 Eventually Xiong received a total disbursement of 600,000 taels.